-Towards a new nano definition in the future Cosmetics Regulation… yes, but which one?
+Towards a new nano definition in the future Cosmetics Regulation… yes but which one?

-Harmonizing definitions: an objective in itself?
+Harmonizing definitions: a goal in itself?

 Two different options were presented by a consultant from the Ricardo agency: